 So What’s Ragout Anyhow?

-While this white bean ragout can totally stand on it’s own, I like it served over a starchy base.
-I had a bag of cornmeal left-over from a client photo shoot.
-Not wanting to let it sit around and collect mites, I whipped up some polenta as a base.
+While this gluten free white bean ragout can totally stand on it’s own, I like it served over a starchy base and my go-to is cheesy polenta.
 If you’re pressed for time, this would be terrific served over toasted slices of sourdough or rice.
-For a grain-free option, experiment with riced or pureed cauliflower.
+For a grain-free and vegan option, experiment with riced or pureed cauliflower.

 Looking for more vegetarian butternut squash recipes?
 Try this butternut squash galette with caramelized onions and sharp cheddar.
 It’s a warm and cozy fall dinner.